UNA Budgets

 The process and timeline for developing the annual budgets are established at the outset of the process and included in several reports in public sessions of UNA Board meetings.
 The contents of the reports and the minutes of the meetings are available for the public on the UNA website.

-• Why do the UNA's revenues and expenditure keep increasing?
+• Why do the UNA's revenues and expenditures keep increasing?
 How are the increases allocated?

 The revenue that the UNA receives from UBC is based on the UBC services levy and the UBC general municipal services levy (the GMSL).
 The services levy is paid by owners of residential property in the neighbourhoods.
-The GMSL is paid by UBC Properties Trust and by certain other owners of buildings.
+The GMSL is paid by UBC Properties Trust and by other leaseholders in respect of rental and commercial buildings in the neighbourhoods.
 These service levy amounts, and hence the UNA’s revenue, have increased over the years as more buildings are constructed.
 (There are other reasons as well for the increase.)
 Part of the UNA’s budgeting process is to allocate the increasing revenue to allow us to scale up and, at the same time, maintain the quality of our service to the growing population.

 The UNA also funds new projects, programs, and services to meet our growing community needs, using available financial and service data.
 For example, the UNA’s Recreation team tracks various metrics: the renewal and purchase of UNA parking passes; community-wide programs; community-wide events; field bookings; birthday parties; social gathering opportunities; volunteer-led programming opportunities; and youth programs.
 Since 2021, we have measured an annual growth in the number of projects across all areas of 12%.
 In addition, program areas like group fitness, program drop-ins, community-based programs, and parking passes have grown by 15%.